SimonCarlson/thesis/notes/logbook.md

 I must decide where to draw the line on certain topics.
 Some things can be discussed to no end but with diminishing returns of how much it actually contributes to the thesis.
 The way forward is to get literally every single section of the thesis in an acceptable state, then fix the things receiving the most criticism, then fixing the various things I feel like.
 Probably won't have time for the third part though but that's fine.

-How personal do I get in ackonowledgements?
+How personal do I get in acknowledgements?
 Also, is it weird to write them beforehand since I'll be thanking my examiner (before she's passed me?).
-Do I write them after my defence?
+Do I write them after my defense?

 I'll very most likely abandon actual upgrades entirely as 1) it requires a lot of preparation with the image which in turn 2) requires a lot of work with the build system 3) it requires a alot of work with the bootloader, of which none I've done so far.
 It's too much work and I honestly feel it should be a separate thesis entirely